Our research is editorially independent but we may earn a commission for purchases made through our links.

-North Cascades National Park is one of the lesser traverse national parks, while it still offers lodging and an absolutely beautiful driving route throughout.
+North Cascades National Park is one of the lesser traversed national parks, while it still offers lodging and an absolutely beautiful driving route throughout.
 Mountains, glacial lakes, and expansive tree lines all await just a few hours from Seattle.
 The northern portion of the park is quiet, offering peaceful escapes for vacationers.
-Stehekin, which is considered to be more populous, is still under crowded and awesome for a relaxing getaway.
+Stehekin, which is considered to be more populous, is still undercrowded and awesome for a relaxing getaway.

 Minnesota houses Voyageurs National Park near International Falls.
-Being one of the least visited parks as well, vacationers get all the perks more popular destinations offer.
+Being one of the least visited parks as well, vacationers get all the perks more popular destinations offer without the crowds.
 Gorgeous waters connect to provide vast recreational terrain—swim, fish, or rent a boat to spend endless hours floating and soaking up the sun.
-Forests, wildlife hot spots and campsites add further excitement to a family getaway.
+Forests, wildlife hot spots, and campsites add further excitement to a family getaway.
 Oh yeah, the northern lights can sometimes be spotted as well.

 Islamorada, Florida is a part of the “Keys” and is higher up, closer to Miami.
 While Key West can really buzz year-round, Islamorada has largely been able to retain significantly more serenity.
-Here, it’s about fishing, swimming and nature largely, while plenty of fresh seafood restaurants are available to visitors.
-Small resorts with cute ambiance embody the laid back feel of this undersung Key.
+Here, it’s about fishing, swimming, and nature largely, while plenty of fresh seafood restaurants is available to visitors.
+Small resorts with a tranquil ambiance embody the laid-back feel of this undersung Key.

 Finger Lakes, New York is an expansive region complimented by an accumulation of lakes.
 Formed by glacial melt, the crystal clear bodies of water support a wealth of activities, come summer or winter.
 From skiing and ice fishing to kayaking and hiking, it’s an outdoor paradise.
 However, Finger Lakes has been compared to wine regions such as Napa Valley and is noted to be a phenomenal alternative.
 This part of New York is thought of as a foodie region, with farmers market goodies and artisan eats to pair with Chardonnay or Cabernet.